fusionx3/fusionx3.github.io/_posts/2017-10-09-From-Docker-To-Root-Access-In-60-Seconds.md

 - Add your own public key into `/root/.ssh/authorized_keys`

+Note
-> Note that -for some reason- you can't write into the file and save, but you can delete it and re-create it.
+> For some reason, you can't write into the file and save, but you can delete it and re-create it.
 Be careful not to delete existing public keys while pentesting.
 Save the current keys into a file and restore it in the clean-up phase.

 To remove current keys and add your own: